dwqs/codewars-practices/readme.md

 ## Codewars Practices
-Some best practices for practice questions on [codewars](http://www.codewars.com/) and try to update it weekly from July, 2018.
+Some best practices for practice questions on [codewars](http://www.codewars.com/) and try to update it weekly from Jul 16, 2018.

 **Notes:** The best practices for every question I have passed all tests on codewars were sorted via votes count descending at the time I resolved it, so you maybe see different results now for the same question on codewars.